NeoGranular/lanyon/_posts/2016-06-28-martial-god-chapter-01-10.md

 Silk Palm was the simplest and most basic battle skill among the water-type battle skill techniques.
 One could cultivate in it as long as one's Internal Energy had attained the fourth layer.
 Such a low cultivation threshold was one of the best among all the battle skills.

 Perhaps this was the reason that Silk Palm was one of the most widespread battle skill.
 Since it was simple and practical, the increase of its might was proportional to the breakthroughs in the Internal Energy.
-This was not a fancy battle skill; as long as one continued to strive, this skill could certainly become the best supplementary battle skill for a cultivator,
+This was not a fancy battle skill; as long as one continued to strive, this skill could certainly become the best supplementary battle skill for a cultivator.

 Especially for He Yiming, who'd steeled his mind on cultivating a metal-type battle skill as his primary battle skill, choosing a water type-battle skill as a supplementary battle skill was the most suitable choice.